BulgariaDestinationsPlaces

 Next up is Troyan Monastery, known for its striking red-brick walls and tranquil atmosphere.
 You can also find incredible religious artwork here, including frescoes dating back to 1623.

 The design features of Rila Monastery are remarkable; from intricate frescos to its impressive arched gates and domes, visitors can’t help but be impressed by its grandeur.
-Inside, you’ll find numerous rooms filled with old manuscripts, icons, and other items that tell stories about the rich history here.
+Inside, you’ll find numerous rooms filled with old manuscripts, icons, and other items that tell stories about the monastery’s rich history.

 Bachkovo Monastery